weilingx46/workshop-ws-4-19-jsgraphics-three-js/README.md

 #### 6. Create a sphere

-Three.js uses geometric meshes to create primitive 3D shapes like spheres, cubes, cylinders, etc. Since I’m going for an Earth look, I’ll be using a sphere.
+Three.js uses geometric meshes to create primitive 3D shapes like spheres, cubes, cylinders, etc. Since we want to model Earth, we'll be using a sphere.

-We’ll start by defining the sphere’s attributes:
+We start by defining the sphere’s attributes:

 ``` javascript
 const RADIUS = 200